ubffm/arcapi/gui3/README.rst

 ------------------------

 The audit interface is where the user can check records to see how the conversion was performed.
-It may look slightly different depeding on the type of the input record.
+It may look slightly different depending on the type of the input record.